ArtRabbit/freshers/src/pages/leeds.md

 [The Tetley](https://www.artrabbit.com/organisations/the-tetley)

 We had to include ourselves!
 We are a contemporary art space giving emerging artists a larger platform to showcase their work.
 Usually, we give artists their first solo show or bring international artists to the UK for the first time.
-We host around four exhibitions annually across all media and have a lively programme of events from screenings to talks throughout the year.
+We host around four exhibitions annually across all media and have a lively programme of events from screenings to workshops, festivals to talks, all throughout the year.

 ## Freebies